thiagoa/notes/Clojure.md

                    (:book sample))))
 ```

-Or we could do just a quick check:
+Or you can do a quick sanity check:

 ```clj
 (require '[clojure.test.check :as tc])